-3.2.2 Visual and measuring testing of welded joints (visual examination and measurement).
+3.2.2 Visual and measurement testing of welded joints.

-- 3.2.2.1 Visual and measuring testing of welded joints shall be carried out in compliance with the requirements of ISO 17637 or other agreed international and national standards. - 3.2.2.2 Visual testing of welded joints shall be performed to reveal the weld surfaced imperfections and affected zone including (marking as per ISO 6520):
+- 3.2.2.1 Visual and measuring testing of welded joints shall be carried out in compliance with the requirements of ISO 17637-2003, ISO 6520-1:2007 or other agreed international and national standards. - 3.2.2.2 Visual testing of welded joints shall be performed to reveal the weld surfaced imperfections and affected zone including (marking as per ISO 6520):